 There can be a thousand reasons why you would want to make an impressive portfolio.
 You might be looking for a job, an internship or simply you want to update it to include all of your latest projects.
-No matter what your purpose is it is too important to build your freelance portfolio to land high-paying clients.
+No matter what your purpose is, it is too important to build your freelancer portfolio to land high-paying clients.

 So, what's next?
-To get the job you want to do you need a strong portfolio.
-To make your life easier we've discussed everything you need to know about the freelance portfolio and how to build the same.
+To get the job you want, you need a strong portfolio.
+To make your life easier we've discussed everything you need to know about building a freelance portfolio for your freelance work.

-It's like a professional introduction letter that contains all the relevant information about a person like his work experience, projects, skills, his all-round personality, and his contact information.
-It is also an important tool to show why you might be different and also better than others.
+A freelance portfolio is like a professional introduction letter that contains all the relevant information about a person like his/her work experience, projects, skills, his all-around personality, and his contact information.
+It is also an important tool to show why you as a freelancer might be different and also better than others.

-Even students with practically zero work experience can build their portfolio.
+Even students with practically zero work experience can build their portfolios.
 That can include their academic work, school or college projects, workshops attended, participation in competitions, photos or publications in magazines and newspapers.
-Here we give you 10 tips to build a good and efficient freelance portfolio to showcase your talent and abilities,
+Here we give you 10 tips to build a good and efficient freelancer portfolio to showcase your talent and abilities.